z3tt/Z3tt/content/top/about.md

 #### Computational Ecology {#ecology}

-I am working as a part-time scientific researcher (PostDoc) in the [Department "Ecological Dynamics"](www.ecodynizw.github.io) at the [Leibniz Institute for Zoo and Wildlife Research (IZW)](http://www.izw-berlin.de/welcome.html) in Berlin, Germany.
-As a computational scientist, I apply analytic and mechanistic modeling approaches to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
+Before becoming a independent contractor, I was working as a part-time scientific researcher (PostDoc) in the [Department "Ecological Dynamics"](www.ecodynizw.github.io) at the [Leibniz Institute for Zoo and Wildlife Research (IZW)](http://www.izw-berlin.de/welcome.html) in Berlin, Germany.
+As a computational scientist, I applied analytic and mechanistic modeling approaches to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
 In 2019, I was awarded a Ph.D. degree in Ecology (Dr. rer. nat.) at the [University of Potsdam](https://www.uni-potsdam.de/en/ibb.html) as part of the [BioMove](https://www.biomove.org/) research training group.

 <span style='font-family:Canicule Display;'>&nbsp;&nbsp;&nbsp;&nbsp;&rarr;&nbsp;&nbsp;</span>[Read my publications](https://www.cedricscherer.com/top/cv/#publications)
-<span style='font-family:Canicule Display;'>&nbsp;&nbsp;&nbsp;&nbsp;&rarr;&nbsp;&nbsp;</span>[Learn more about my research](https://www.cedricscherer.com/top/projects/)<br><br>

 <img src="/img/about/cedric-collage.png" style="height: 100%; width: 100%; object-fit: contain"/><br>